m-kru/hbs/user-manual/commands.typ

 The `list-cores` command allows listing all cores discovered by the HBS.
 You can run `hbs help list-cores` to see help message for the command.
+The `list-cores` command is executed by the `hbs.tcl` file, so the command does not require Python to work.
 The below snippet presents an output for listing all cores in the #link("https://github.com/m-kru/vhdl-amba5/tree/master/apb")[VHDL APB library].
 ```
 [user@ahost apb] hbs list-cores